Making Lifestyle Changes After Diagnosis and Treatment

 Take caution in the sun

-While monitoring for recurrence and avoiding the sun are great skin cancer-specific ways to decrease the risk of future complications, it is important not to let them become all-consuming.
 Going out in the sun is not necessarily a bad thing or something you need to avoid at all costs.
 However, it is important that if you do go out, you are mindful of how you protect yourself.
-Wearing a broad-spectrum sunscreen, as well as sunglasses, hats, and appropriate clothing are crucial for everyone, especially those with a previous skin cancer diagnosis.
+Wearing a broad-spectrum sunscreen, as well as sunglasses, hats, and appropriate clothing is crucial for everyone, especially those with a previous skin cancer diagnosis.

-It comes as no surprise to hear that upon receiving a diagnosis of skin cancer, many make positive lifestyle changes to decrease their risk of recurrence as well as risk of developing other conditions or cancers.
-Let us know if you have made any of these lifestyle changes and how they have impacted your health and life.
-Also, let us know if there is a lifestyle change you have made that we have not listed.
+It comes as no surprise to hear that upon receiving a diagnosis of skin cancer, many make positive lifestyle changes to decrease their risk of recurrence as well as the risk of developing other conditions or cancers.

 Have you made any of these lifestyle changes?
 How have they impacted your health and life?
 Are there any other lifestyle changes you've made?
 Comment your answer below